-And it is time for a Video Digest yet again!
+And it is time for a Video Digest, yet again!

-Now, I don’t intend to advertize myself or my school here too much, but on the other hand, when I am commenting on other videos, you should perhaps know and see what I am doing in that department.
+Now, I don’t intend to advertise myself or my school here too much, but on the other hand, when I am commenting on other videos, you should perhaps know and see what I am doing in that department.

 So this is my last video, uploaded a few days ago.
-Mostly a test for my new gimbal, which performed awesome, and to make it more interesting, there is sparring with some special atypical bucklers in their.
+Mostly a test for my new gimbal, which performed awesome, and to make it more interesting, there is sparring with some special atypical bucklers in there.

 But let us move on to everyone else!